YaShock/qobuz-dl-gui/README.md

 First, install the necessary packages for GUI via pip.

-`pip3 install -r requirements.txt`
+`pip3 install .`

-Then run the main GUI modul from root.
+Then run using one of the following commands:

-`python qobuz-dl-gui/gui.py`
+`qdlg` or `qobuz-dl-gui`

 On first run a qobuz-dl based configuration is created, which can be modified either by hand or (in limited way) in the GUI config.
-If you run on Windows the configuration is located in AppData\Roaming\qobuz-dl, otherwise in home/.config/qobuz-dl
+If you run on Windows the configuration is located in AppData\Roaming\qobuz-dl, otherwise in home/user/.config/qobuz-dl

 Upon running the program you have to log in with your Qobuz credentials.
 You can manually log out from config, or by deleting the config file.